TN 91 (02-18)

-1. Advise the individual of the electronic payment requirement,
+Advise the individual of the electronic payment (direct deposit) requirement.

-2. Indicate you must receive payment by direct deposit and discuss its advantages as stated in GN 02402.005G.
+Inform the individual that he or she must receive payment by direct deposit, and discuss its advantages as stated in GN 02402.005G.

-5. Currently entitled Title II beneficiaries and Title XVI recipients, who received their payments by check (prior to May 1, 2011), can continue to do so until March 1, 2013.
-However, by March 1, 2013, beneficiaries and recipients must select a form of electronic payment or apply for exemption.
-Treasury is responsible for reviewing the request and making a decision.
-Treasury will contact the individuals directly once they make a decision.
+As of March 1, 2013, Title II beneficiaries and Title XVI recipients must select a form of electronic payment or apply for exemption.
+Treasury is responsible for reviewing the request and making a determination.
+Treasury will contact the individuals directly once they make a determination.

-May prefer to maintain a list of all FIs in the area, the type of accounts they provide, and the approximate cost of the accounts;
+May prefer to maintain a list of all FIs in the area, with the type of accounts they provide, and the approximate cost of the accounts; or

 List FIs offering Electronic Transfer Accounts (ETA); and